 It is a variety of corundum or aluminum oxide and can be found in different colors, popular to contrary belief.

-While the blue sapphire is the most famous and well-known worldwide, the gem is also found in colors like green, pink, yellow, purple, black, and white.
+While the blue sapphire is the most famous and well-known worldwide, the gem is also found in green, pink, yellow, purple, black, and white colors.

 There is no exact date to pinpoint when sapphires were first discovered or where.
 But their presence is seen in several parts of the world.

 Even the name “sapphire” was used differently.
 In ancient Greece, for instance, sapphire was called sapphires or “blue colored stone.”

 In Hebrew, it was called sappier or “the most beautiful thing.”
 Many linguists also believe that sapphire comes from the Sanskrit word Santi Priya meaning “dear to Saturn.”

 This is because of the belief that the gemstone is representative of the planet Saturn.

 Most of the sapphires’ myths and legends revolve around the blue sapphire.

 Read Next – Legends and Lore Surrounding Emerald Jewelry

 While sapphire is one of the most beautiful stones, many myths are surrounding the stone.